 |Outlier Setts||One or two entrance holes and no well-defined pathways to the main sett.
 Used sporadically.|

 In very cold regions, the main sett is dug below the level at which the ground freezes and all members of the clan will sleep in the same chamber, presumably to share body heat.
 Additionally, and because of a lack of air circulation within the sett, ventilation holes have been recorded in some setts.
-These holes are typically about 4cm (1.5 inches) in diameter and extend from the ground's surface to a tunnel directly below.
+These holes are typically about four centimetres (1.5 inches) in diameter and extend from the ground's surface to a tunnel directly below.
 Studies by Tim Roper at Sussex University suggest that in the deepest parts of the sett, it is only movement of the badgers themselves that engenders airflow.

 A study by the University of Sussex, published in Behaviour, looked at sett use in European badger populations and found subsidiary and outlier setts were used mainly during the summer.
 Sett use was not related to sex or body condition, but outliers did tended to be used by younger animals and had a larger number of fleas than the main sett.
 The biologists also recorded that the main sett was communal; it wasn't divided into separate interior territories.